Share

 With cameras, alarms and other security measures in place, school staff can quickly identify and address potential threats.

-Additionally, security systems can integrate with emergency response protocols to ensure a rapid response.
 For example, a school’s intruder alarm being triggered sending an instant alert to the nearest Police station.

 Furthermore, a well-designed CCTV monitoring system will ensure crimes are spotted in real time and action can be taken.